-Revenue is recognized from oil sales at such time as the oil is delivered to the buyer.
+Revenue is recognized in accordance with the provisions of ASC 606.
+Revenue is recognized from gas sales at such time as the oil is delivered to the buyer.
 Revenue is recognized from gas sales when the gas passes through the pipeline at the well head.
 Generally, the Company's contracts have an initial term of one year or longer but continue month to month unless written notification of termination in a specified time period is provided by either party to the contract.
 The Company has used the practical expedient in ASC 606 which states that the Company is not required to disclose that transaction price allocated to remaining performance obligations if the variable consideration is allocated entirely to a wholly unsatisfied performance obligation.
-Future volumes are wholly unsatisfied, and disclosure of the transaction price allocated to remaining performance obligation is not required.
-The Company does not have any gas balancing arrangements.
+Future volumes are wholly unsatisfied, and disclosure of the transaction price allocated to remaining performance allocated to remaining performance obligation.